AshishBang/ansible-palo-alto-deploy/README.md

 - Run: pip install -r requirements.txt  or better ($which python) -m pip install -r requirements.txt (sometimes important!)

+- The rg  in the azure-prd is where the vnet is located.
+The rg where pa is located is created based on variables

 - Run ansible playbook from site.yml

 ```bash